College | Disability | Information

 It is important to note that a reasonable accommodation cannot place an undue hardship on an employer or pose a fundamental alteration to an academic program.
 For example, it would likely be deemed unreasonable for an employee to ask her/his company to build a new bathroom or a nursing student to request an exemption from clinical rotations.
 The first example would result in a significant expense for the business and the second example would significantly alter the nursing program (You would not want to nurse who did not have significant hands-on practice!)

 The reasonability of some accommodations might depend on specific circumstances.
 A remote work option might be a reasonable accommodation for a business job.
-Nevertheless, it would be considered unreasonable for someone with a hands-on job such as a physical therapist or a surgeon.
+Nevertheless, it would be considered unreasonable for someone with a hands-on job such as a physical therapist, surgeon, or educator.
 To learn more about enforcement as it relates to reasonable accommodation and undue hardship, check out the U.S. Equal Employment Commission’s “Enforcement Guidance on Reasonable Accommodation and Undue Hardship under the ADA.”

 Examples of Reasonable Accommodations